anyscale/madewithml.github.io/docs/courses/mlops/monitoring.md

 }
 ```

-With these piece of information, we can work backwards from the alert towards identifying the cause of the issue.
-This is such an important step because it dictates how we act on the alert.
+With these pieces of information, we can work backwards from the alert towards identifying the root cause of the issue. **Root cause analysis (RCA)** is an important first step when it comes to monitoring because we want to prevent the same issue from impacting our system again.
+Often times, many alerts are triggered but they maybe all actually be caused by the same underlying issue.
+In this case, we'd want to intelligently trigger just one alert that pinpoints the core issue.
+For example, let's say we receive an alert that our overall user satisfaction ratings are reducing but we also receive another alert that our North American users also have low satisfaction ratings.
+Here's the system would automatically assess for drift in user satisfaction ratings across many different slices and aggregations to discover that only users in a specific area are experiencing the issue but because it's a popular user base, it ends up triggering all aggregate downstream alerts as well!

 ### Act